codio-content/Coding_with_Javascript-Numeric_and_string_expressions/.guides/content/Escaping-558b.md

-Sometimes we need to use special characters in our strings which JavaScript normally recognizes as code.
-To do this we "escape" the characters which tells JavaScript to not interpret them as code.
+Sometimes you will need to use special characters in your strings which JavaScript would normally recognise as code.
+To do this we "escape" the characters which tells JavaScript to not interpret them as code, but as a string element instead.

 Press this button to run the code on the left {Run}(node content/3-string/escape.js)

-## The ' character
+## The `'` character
-For example, let's consider the following string
+Look at the following string:

 ```javascript
 This is Shahneila's PC
 ```

-We cannot code this as
+We are not able to code this as:

 ```javascript
 str = 'This is Shahneila's PC'
 ```

-as JavaScript thinks that the `'` in `Shahneila's` is the end of the string.
+because JavaScript thinks that the `'` in `Shahneila's` is the end of the string.

-Instead we have to *escape* the character.
-This lets JavaScript know what we really intend.
+The solution is to *escape* the character.
+This lets JavaScript know that we want to use the `'` as part of the string.

 ```javascript
 str = 'This is Shahneila\'s PC'